finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

         String scope = "scope_example"; // String | The scope of the transaction portfolio.
         String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the   scope this uniquely identifies the transaction portfolio.
         List<Operation> operation = Arrays.asList(); // List<Operation> | The patch document.
         String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which the updated or inserted details should become valid.
 Defaults to the current LUSID system datetime if not specified.
-Note that this will affect all bitemporal entities in the request, but will not be used for any perpetual entities. try {
+Note that this will affect all bitemporal fields (eg: SettlementConfiguration) in the request (but will not be used for any   perpetual fields).
+When patching a bitemporal field, the field will be updated from the   effectiveAt onwards and until the end of effective time. try {
             // uncomment the below to set overrides at the request level
             // PortfolioDetails result = apiInstance.patchPortfolioDetails(scope, code, operation, effectiveAt).execute(opts);